What is Kerosene Poisoning?

 - Kerosene is a byproduct of petroleum distillation.
 It is colorless liquid with a distinctive odor that is used as a fuel both domestically and commercially

 - Kerosene Poisoning is the accidental or intentional intake of the compound.
-The intake may be through swallowing kerosene
+The intake may be through swallowing, inhaling fumes, or skin/eye contact with kerosene

 - The condition is diagnosed based upon the clinical history, combination of signs and symptoms, and additional tests (that may include, in some cases, radiological studies and laboratory tests)